miguelgamendes/IARTBoxWorld/README.md

-# IARTBoxWorld
+# IART Box World 2
-Artificial Intelligence project in regards to solving a Box World puzzle
+Artificial Intelligence project in regards to solving a Box World puzzle.

-(Note: This game is entirely different to Sokoban.
-Please pay attention to game rules.)
+Made using SFML 2.2 and C++, if compiling proper dependencies have to be respected.
+Compiled versions will be available once project is completed.